yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/concurrency-control.md

 #### Wait queue jumping is allowed

-A transaction can jump the queue even if it does conflict with waiting transactions but doesn’t conflict with any active transactions.
+A transaction can jump the queue even if it does conflict with waiting transactions but doesn't conflict with any active transactions.

 <table class="no-alter-colors">
 <thead>